Neil Diamond: Retirement from touring

+Diamond remains active in raising awareness about Parkinson’s disease and continues to find fulfillment through music and advocacy.

 In popular culture

 In 1967, Diamond was featured on the fourth episode of the detective drama Mannix as the 'featured' artist in a small underground club called 'The Bad Scene' and was interrupted during his singing by one of many fights that took place weekly on the show.

 In 2000, Neil Diamond appeared onstage with a Diamond tribute band, Super Diamond, surprising them before their show at House of Blues in Los Angeles.

-In the 2001 comedy film Saving Silverman, the main characters play in a Diamond cover band, and Diamond made an extended cameo appearance as himself.
+In the 2001 comedy film Saving Silverman, the main characters play in a Diamond cover band; Diamond made an extended cameo appearance as himself.
 Diamond even wrote and composed a new song, "I Believe in Happy Endings", for the film.
 He sat in with the tribute band Super Diamond at the film's premiere party.

+In recent times, fans of the England national football team sing Sweet Caroline since Tony Parry (Wembley DJ) played it after England had defeated Germany at Wembley in Euro 2020.
+He said "I thought Sweet Caroline went slightly better than Three Lions in the post-match sing-song."

 Personal life

 Diamond has been married three times.
 In 1963, he married his high-school sweetheart, Jaye Posner, who had become a schoolteacher.
 They had two daughters.
-They separated in 1967 and divorced in 1969.
+The couple separated in 1967 and divorced in 1969.

 On December 5, 1969, Diamond married production assistant Marcia Murphey.
 They had two sons.
-The marriage lasted 25 years, ending in 1994 or 1995.
+The marriage ended in 1994 or 1995.

 In 1996, Diamond began a relationship with Australian Rae Farley after the two met in Brisbane, Australia.
 The songs on Home Before Dark were written and composed during her struggle with chronic back pain.

 On September 7, 2011, in a message on Twitter, the 70-year-old Diamond announced his engagement to the 41-year-old Katie McNeil.
+The couple married in front of family and close friends in Los Angeles in 2012.
+In addition to serving as Diamond's manager, McNeil produced the documentary Neil Diamond: Hot August Nights NYC.
 Diamond said that his 2014 album Melody Road was fueled by their relationship, explaining:

 There's no better inspiration or motivation for work than being in love.
 It's what you dream of as a creative person.
 I was able to complete this album—start it, write it and complete it—under the spell of love, and I think it shows somehow.

-The couple married in front of family and close friends in Los Angeles in 2012.
-In addition to serving as Diamond's manager, McNeil produced the documentary Neil Diamond: Hot August Nights NYC.